asalivonov/LeditTest/README.md

 ## Limitations
 The application can read only files in UTF8 format.
-File size should not be very big as there is no pagination implemented and it should fit in RAM and console cach
+File size should not be very big as there is no pagination implemented and it should fit in RAM and console cache